Black and Gold

 "Black and Gold" is the lead single from Australian singer Sam Sparro's eponymous debut album.
-The song was written by Sparro (Sam Falson) and Jesse Rogg.
+The song was written by Sparro (as Sam Falson) and Jesse Rogg.
 It has been remixed by Max Sanna and Steve Pitron, Paul Epworth, Al Usher, Kings of the Universe, Kromatik and Russ Chimes.
-The original version of the single was made available online on 23 March 2008, with the entire album available from 31 March.
+The original version of the single was made available online on 31 March 2008.
 On 7 April, the CD, 12-inch, and limited edition 7-inch singles were released.

 "Black and Gold" explores the relationship between reason, spirituality and love.
 It was a commercial success upon release, reaching number two in the United Kingdom, number four in Australia, and number five in Ireland and Turkey.
-It was also a top 20 hit in Flemish Belgium, Denmark, Italy, and New Zealand.
+It was also a top-20 hit in Denmark, Flanders, Italy, and New Zealand.
 The song was nominated for Best Dance Recording at the 2009 Grammy Awards.
-It was also included on the soundtrack of EA Sports football video game FIFA 09 & FIFA 23.

-Information
+Background

 "Black and Gold" originally appeared on the Modus Vivendi Music Vol.2 compilation album, released in 2007, along with an alternate mix of the song "Sally" and Sparro's remix of "Young Lovers", by another Modus Vivendi artist, Love Grenades.
 Modus Vivendi Music released an EP entitled Black + Gold, featuring the song, in the autumn of 2007, which garnered the attention that led to the deal with Island UK.
 All songs from that EP, excluding "Miss Rexi", appear in new revisions on Sparro's debut eponymous studio album, released with Island UK in May 2008.
+In a video interview, Sparro confirmed that the song's subject is his religious faith, saying "It is about God, yeah. [...]
+I do like to have faith in something that is bigger than me."

-"Black and Gold" was made available as a digital download (via the Apple iTunes Store) on 23 March 2008 as the lead single from Sam Sparro.
-The song was released by Island UK Records through a licensing deal with independent Los Angeles based label, Modus Vivendi Music, owned and operated by Jesse Rogg, who also produced and co-wrote the song with Sparro.
+Release

-British singer Adele performed an acoustic cover of the song for her appearance on a 2008 Live Lounge episode.
+"Black and Gold" was made available as a digital download on 31 March 2008 as the lead single from Sam Sparro.
+It was released by Island UK Records through a licensing deal with independent Los Angeles based label, Modus Vivendi Music, owned and operated by Jesse Rogg, who also produced and co-wrote the song with Sparro.